ltrudu/ZebraScreenSaver/README.md

 # WARNING
 The following software and code source is subject to the Zebra Open Source Licence.
 It is intended to be used on Zebra devices only.
-Using it on any other device brand is forbidden and does not respect the licence you'll agree to when you'll download / use this software
+Using it on any other device brand is forbidden and does not respect the licence you'll agree to when you'll download / use this software.
 # -------------------------------------